 How to Make Cream Cheese Chocolate Chip Cookies

-This cream cheese chocolate chip cookie recipe starts the way most cookie recipes do by creaming the butter and sugar in a mixer.
+Unlike my chewy chocolate chip cookies which uses melted butter, this cream cheese chocolate chip cookie recipe starts the way many other cookie recipes do: by creaming the butter and sugar in a mixer.
 Simply add in the cream cheese along with the butter, beating together with the sugars until light and fluffy.
 This will take several minutes and is an important step to get thick and tender cookies.

 Add in the egg and vanilla and beat until just combined.
 Slowly mix in the whisked dry ingredients, beating on low until combined.
 Mix in the chocolate chips, being careful not to overmix the cookie dough.